Fantasia (TV program): First season (1997–1998)

 The first season, which was the most successful one, debuted on 1 December 1997, at 4:30 pm.
 It was hosted by Adriana Colin, Débora Rodrigues, Jackeline Petkovic and Valéria Balbi, and directed by Paulo Santoro.
 In March 1998, Valéria Balbi left the program and the former dancers Amanda Françozo and Tânia Mara became hosts.
 The first season of the program ended on 15 August 1998.
 The official announcement of the cancellation of the program happened one day before its end.
 The reason why the program was canceled was that, since the month of April, the audience rate had been decreasing.

 Second season (1998–1999)

-On 1 November 1998, the program was back on Sundays, at midday, and it was hosted by Carla Perez.
+On 1 November 1998, the program was back on Sundays, at 12:00 PM, and it was hosted by Carla Perez.

 The program had some changes.
 The main change was the inclusion of musical attractions in addition to the games.
 Carla Perez also used to dance with her guests.
-The program was canceled again in August 1999.
+The program was canceled again on 25 July 1999, due to low ratings, the program usually lose audiences to Planeta Xuxa and has low financial returns.